prashant-jayan21/minecraft-dialogue/README.md

 ## macOS (using our pre-built version) ##
 **Disclaimer: These instructions have been tested with macOS (Sierra and Mojave) only.**

-1. Download a pre-built version of our Malmö fork.
+1. Download a pre-built version of our Malmö fork (apart from cloning this repo as well).
 2. Install dependencies as documented [here](doc/install_macosx.md).

 ## Windows (building from source) ##